modernweb-dev/web/docs/about/family.md

 ---

 The goal of `Modern Web` is to bring developers and the browser back on the same table.
-It's a powerful symbiosis that got a little lost in the framework churn.

-The `Modern Web` is very powerful even without any abstraction and we wanna show how.
+By providing tools, libraries, and guides we help developers write code for the web, working closely with the browser and creating as few abstractions as possible.

-The Modern Web Family consists of
+The Modern Web Family consists of:

 - [modern-web.dev](https://modern-web.dev) with the `@web` npm namespace
 - [open-wc.org](https://open-wc.org) with the `@open-wc` npm namespace